 5KPlayer is an all-around great media player for Mac that has a few tricks up its sleeve.
 Apart from supporting a wide range of formats, the player also works as a video downloader and converter.
 But the most impressive thing about 5KPlayer is the DLNA and AirPlay support which allows users to stream video across their devices.

 Plex is much more than just a typical video player.
 In fact, it’s a media streaming server app.
 Plex consists of two parts: the media server itself and media player that can handle almost all formats and Ultra HD resolution.
 Intuitive UI and comprehensive platform support make it an excellent option for creating and managing a personal media library.

 Want to find out more about the winners?
 We also tested other video players for macOS and chose some alternatives you might find useful.
-So keep on reading!

-Do You Need A Different Media Player
+Do You Need a Different Media Player on Your Mac?